Modernizing Oracle to GCP

 premise to GCP ClougSQL PostgreSQL.
 Our client wanted to free themselves of yearly costly license

-increase their footprint to managed services and the cloud cost model.
+renewals and increase their footprint to managed services and the cloud cost model.

 Our initial step was to assess all the objects in the database to